-On 4th August 2001 - and after a month of reading about the subject of Gender Dysphoria and the experiences of those who'd experienced it - I took three online gender tests to confirm whether I was indeed transsexual.
+On 4th August 2001 - and after a month of reading about the subject of Gender Dysphoria and the experiences of those who had experienced it - I took online gender tests to attempt to confirm whether I was indeed transsexual.

-The first (the well known Moir-Jessel Brain Sex test) is fairly short and, as I discovered, easily biased.
-My initial score of 65 (well within the female range, which was a shock for a start!) shot up to 90 when I retook the test several weeks later and answered the questions a little more honestly.
+The first (the then well known Moir-Jessel Brain Sex test) was fairly short and, as I discovered, easily biased if you were minded to do so.
+My initial result of 65 (well within the female range, which was a shock for a start!) shot up to 90 when I retook the test several weeks later and answered the questions a little more honestly.

-The second one I took - the well known "COGIATI" test, is much less easily biased (unless you intentionally set out to beat it, of course).
-The the results it gave seemed to confirm what I feared - that I was indeed likely to be transsexual:
+The second one I took - the now infamous "COGIATI" test - was much longer and (at the time) seemed less easily swayed.
+The results it gave seemed to confirm what I feared - that I was indeed likely to be trans:

 COGIATI classification FOUR, PROBABLE TRANSSEXUAL

 What this means is that the Combined Gender Identity And Transsexuality Inventory has classified your internal gender identity to be essentially feminine, but with some masculine or androgynous traits.
 It is very possible that you are a candidate for a diagnosis of transsexualism.
 You show a strong degree of gender dysphoria.
 At the very least, further investigation should be undertaken.
 Your COGIATI score places you among the majority of those diagnosed as transsexuals, the 'late onset' tanssexual.

 Your situation is potentially serious and indicative of a probable inborn gender conflict.
 It is definitely recommended that you pursue further action.